Implements a Formatter according to the formatting standards of the Python language .

 Puts quote characters around the field.
 Note that these characters are not respecting any optional given field width but instead are added to such.
 An alias name for !Quote is given with !Str.
 As the alias can be abbreviated to !s, this provides compatibility with the Python specification.

 In extension to the python syntax specification, one or two optional characters might be given after the (optionally abreviated) terms "Quote" respectively "str".
 If one character is given, this is used as the open and closing character.
 If two are given, the first is used as the open character, the second as the closing one.
 For example {!Q'} uses single quotes, or {!Q[]} uses rectangular brackets.
-Bracket types '{' and '}' can not be used with this conversion.
+Bracket types '{' and '}' cannot be used with this conversion.
 To surround a placeholder's contents in this bracket type, add {{ and }} around the placeholder - resulting in {{{}}}!.

 '<'